Rhyzpect/GettingAndCleaningData/README.md

 For my instructor, **Jeff Leek**, **Roger D. Peng** and **Brian Caffo** from John Hopskins University under Coursera.
 Thank you for this opportunity to learn new things.

+## Version
+The script was created and run in R version 3.2.2 (Windows 7 Ultimate).